-Southern California, Hawaii and the Northwest KP regional medical groups obtained three-year grants under the EMCRO (Experimental Medical Review Organizations) project to put the traditional medical audit system into practice and find out how well it worked.
+Southern California, Hawaii and the Northwest Kaiser Permanente regional medical groups obtained three-year grants under the EMCRO (Experimental Medical Review Organizations) project to put the traditional medical audit system into practice and find out how well it worked.
 It didn’t.

 In Northern California, quality guru Len Rubin, MD, PhD, had taken a different path.
-“I think they (Northern California) were a bit smarter than us (SCPMG)," admitted Sam Sapin, MD, KP Southern California quality leader in the 1970s and 1980s.
+“I think they (Northern California) were a bit smarter than us (SCPMG)," admitted Sam Sapin, MD, Kaiser Permanente Southern California quality leader in the 1970s and 1980s.

 “He (Rubin) really pioneered the problem-focused approach to quality of care assessment and assurance,” Sapin said.
 “His motto was and is, “Find out what’s wrong, not what’s right, then fix it.”
 Rubin published his CQAS protocol in 1975 for the American Group Practice Association.